yingweiwo

 Additional Infomation

-Cyanazine is sold by DuPont Chemical as Bladex, and has been in use since 1971.
-In the 1990s it was the fourth most widely used synthetic chemical pesticide in U.S. agriculture.
-Cyanazine is a triazine herbicide and is used as a pre- and post-emergent herbicide to control annual grasses and broadleaf weeds.
-It is used mostly on corn, some on cotton, and less than 1% on grain sorghum and wheat fallow.
-Cyanazine is classified by the EPA as a Restricted Use Pesticide (RUP) because of its teratogenicity and because it has been found in groundwater.
-Cyanazine can cause a variety of birth defects in animals over a wide range of doses.
-In a long-term study of rats fed cyanazine, moderate doses resulted in increased brain weights and decreased kidney weights in third generation offspring.
+Depending on state or federal labeling requirements, cyanazine may be developmentally toxic.
+Cyanazine is a colorless crystalline powder, non-corrosive when dry, and is used as a selective systemic herbicide.
+Cyanazine is a chloro-1,3,5-triazine, formed by substituting 2-chloro-1,3,5-triazine at positions 6 and 4 with ethylamino and (2-cyanopropyl-2-yl)amino groups, respectively.
+It is both a herbicide and an environmental pollutant and exogenous substance.
+It is a 1,3,5-triazinylaminonitrile, and also a chloro-1,3,5-triazine.
+Cyanazine is marketed by DuPont Chemicals under the trade name Bladex and has been used since 1971.
+In the 1990s, it was the fourth most commonly used synthetic chemical pesticide in US agriculture.
+Cyanazine is a triazine herbicide used as a pre- and post-emergence herbicide to control annual grasses and broadleaf weeds.
+It is primarily used on corn, with smaller amounts on cotton, and less than 1% on sorghum and fallow wheat.
+Due to its teratogenicity and its presence in groundwater, cyanazine is listed as a restricted-use pesticide (RUP) by the U.S. Environmental Protection Agency (EPA).
+Cyanazine can cause various birth defects in animals over a wide dose range.
+A long-term study of rats fed cyanazine showed that moderate doses resulted in increased brain weight and decreased kidney weight in third-generation offspring.

 Mechanism of Action